aws-samples/fsx-lustre-automatic-tiering/README.md

 # Optimizing FSx for Lustre storage costs using automatic data tiering with Amazon S3

 Managing high-performance file storage can be a significant operational and cost challenge for many organizations, especially those running compute-intensive workloads like high-performance computing (HPC) or data analytics.
-This project demonstrates how you can leverage Amazon FSx for Lustre (FSxL) as a high-performance caching layer in front of Amazon S3, enabling cost optimization through automated file release.
+This project demonstrates how you can leverage Amazon FSx for Lustre (FSxL) as a high-performance tier in front of Amazon S3, enabling cost optimization through automated file release.

 ## Solution Overview
 The proposed solution leverages the following key components: